m-albert/MVRegFus/README.md

 ### create a new conda environment and type:

-conda install ipython h5py numpy scipy scikit-learn pandas dask distributed bokeh bcolz pip install SimpleITK redis redis_lock dipy scikit-image transformations czifile tifffile
+conda install ipython h5py numpy scipy scikit-learn pandas dask distributed bokeh bcolz pip install SimpleITK redis redis_lock dipy scikit-image transformations czifile==2019.1.26 tifffile

 an addition might be needed:
 pip install --upgrade scikit-image

-download elastix binaries and place them in the same folder as z1regfus (this one)
+download elastix (binary version) and place files in a folder 'elastix' in the same folder as z1regfus (this one)

 ## usage